 “The Black Southern Host has arisen, corrupting the hearts of the indigenous creatures.
 Afflicted by a mysterious sickness, they are attacking human cities.
-The last remaining hope for restoring peace to Xidit lies with the Kingdom’s noble heirs, the Idrakys.
-As one of them, you must roam the Kingdom recruiting brave soldiers and reclaiming threatened cities.
-Your bravery will not go unrewarded: accumulate wealth, send bards to sing your praises, and build Sorcerers’ Guilds!”
+The last remaining hope for restoring peace to Xidit lies with the Kingdom’s noble heirs, the Idrakys.”

-Lords of Xidit is a 2-5 player programming game designed by Régis Bonnessée with artwork by Xavier Gueniffey Durin and Stéphane Gantiez and published by Libellud
+Lords of Xidit is a 3-5 player programming game, re-implemented from Himalaya, designed by Régis Bonnessée, published by Libellud, with artwork by Xavier Gueniffey Durin and Stéphane Gantiez.

 Player Count: 3-5 Players

 Game Mechanics: Programming, pick up and deliver, area domination, simultaneous action selection.

 Game Weight: 2.62/5

 Thematic Integration: Low – As you’d imagine, with a re-implementation, the theme didn’t play much of an impact on game play as it was fairly straight forward to reskin.
 Though I do enjoy this theme much more.
 The idea of travelling around, defeating monsters, recruiting units and having your story told.
 It bleeds theme, but it isn’t relevant to game play.

 Objective: Your objective in Lords of Xidit is to travel the Kingdom and recruit powerful units to defeat monsters.
 You will receive handsome rewards for defeating monsters, each of which are used to determine the winner at the end of the game in an elimination type scoring.
 You can collect Gold, which represents your wealth, place Sorcerers Towers, which determines your influence with the magical community, or Bard tokens which determines your reputation in the Kingdom.